timothymitchell/Project4/readme.md

 #### Mofidfications made to main.js

-* Changed all querySelector to getElementById for performance improvement.
+:one: Changed all querySelector to getElementById for performance improvement.
-* On function changePizzaSizes, changed querySelectorAll with getElementsByclassName and moved the variables from for loop to outside of loop.
+:two: On function changePizzaSizes, changed querySelectorAll with getElementsByclassName and moved the variables from for loop to outside of loop.
-* On document.addEventListener, looped through 32 instead of 200 pizzas.
+:three: On document.addEventListener, looped through 32 instead of 200 pizzas.
-* Created a new function NewPizza() to generate random pizzas and appends all the pizzas only once
+:four: Created a new function NewPizza() to generate random pizzas and appends all the pizzas only once
-* Moved document.body.scrollTop outside of the for loop in updatePositions function;
+:five: Moved document.body.scrollTop outside of the for loop in updatePositions function;